jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 end
 ```

-Now we're matching not just on arity (number of arguments), but also on the value of the argument given (for versions with arity 1).
+Now we're matching not just on arity (number of arguments), but also on the value of the argument given (for versions with arity of 1).

 ```elixir
 iex(1)> LearningElixir.my_map